 BWA WOOD PLANK BUTTERFLY MASK AGRICULTURE MARKET FESTIVITIES INITIATION ETHNIX:

 ORIGINAL VILLAGE CEREMONIAL MARKET FESTIVITIESPLANK NWANTANTAY MASK

 All of the individual items in our store are from my personal collection.
-These are objects acquired from more than 30 years of collecting both in the field and in New York.
-It has culminated in the creation of Ethnix Tribal Arts gallery on Broadway, New York City.
-Since our business is homebased in New York, many African traders stop in my store first before moving on to other cities in the United States.
-As a result we have the opportunity to choose "the cream of the crop" from their cargo.
-Each item has been selected for its individual merit such as thequality of workmanship, construction, age and authenticity.
+These are objects acquired from more than 20 years of collecting both in the field and in New York.
+It has culminated in the creation of Ethnix Tribal Arts gallery in New York City. and our online store.
+Each item has been selected for its individual merit such as the quality of workmanship, construction, age, and authenticity.